Session 3 - Module A: Advanced Orchestration Patterns¶

 try:

-# Generate agent specification
+# Generate data processing agent specification

-agent_spec = self.agent_factory.generate_agent_for_task(
+agent_spec = self.agent_factory.generate_agent_for_data_task(

 requirement,